mfrasca/ecto/guides/howtos/Navigating Relations.md

 If so, fine, and continue, otherwise please go back to more basic documentation, and come back with your homework done.

-Oh, and if you wonder why on earth not give manual instructions?
+Oh, and if you wonder why on earth not give GUI and mouse-based instructions?
 This way you can any time safely drop your database, remove the whole project directory structure, and restart this tutorial page, by simply copy-pasting the above lines into your bash prompt.
 Works equally well on OSX and GNU/Linux.
 If you're on Windows, what a pity.

 ### The first two schemas